 Last year, I attended the Cleveland Clinic Grand Rounds where Dr. Dale Bredesen spoke about the reversal of cognitive decline associated with Alzheimer’s Disease.

 Even if you’re not interested in dementia and it does not or has not affected your life or your work, read on.
-There was something poignant that the good doctor said that caught my attention other than the condition-specific wisdom he shared.
+There was something poignant that the good doctor said that speaks directly to practitioners who work with diet and lifestyle modification.